It was a Friday, just the third day back from an extended two-week holiday vacation when my throat started getting scratchy.

 Many Americans Don’t Have the Option of Taking a Paid Sick Day

-Unfortunately, that’s the scenario that about one-third, or 41.7 million Americans face when becoming ill.
+Unfortunately, that’s the scenario that 26% of American workers face when becoming ill.

 Yes, the U.S. is the most overworked nation.
 Its citizens also have the least parental leave (actually, the only with no paid leave), and now we have the dubious distinction of being the only developed country without a law guaranteeing employees the right to paid sick days.